Y0Coss/docs-fork/pages/network/load_balancer/case_blue_green/guide.en-gb.md

 ### Green front-end

-This `front-end`{.action} is dedicated to accessing the development infrastructure.
+This **front-end** is dedicated to accessing the development infrastructure.
 The ports exposed to your customers will be non-standard ports that you can choose arbitrarily.
 In this case, we will expose the HTTP development service on port 8888.

 #### Via the OVHcloud Control Panel: